 Harney County has a lower proportion of Hispanic/Latino residents, 5%, compared to the statewide level of 13%.
 The Burns Paiute Indian Reservation is located in Harney County, which contains a higher proportion of Native Americans (3.2%) than the statewide level of 1.1%.
 An additional 3.2% of Harney County residents reported being two or more races, compared to 4.6% of residents statewide.
 Considering both race and ethnicity, 13.2% of residents are considered minorities, compared to 23.5% statewide.
 The presence of minority and low-income populations is of special interest due to BLM environmental justice policy (LUP Handbook, Appendix D), which calls for the fair and equitable treatment and involvement of all people, and avoidance of disproportionate, negative effects on low-income and minority populations.
 Based on BLM definitions of environmental justice populations, Harney County is considered to be an environmental justice population due to its low-income status and proportion of Native Americans.
-Given that the alternatives would authorize between 0 and 9,247 AUMs out of a total of 175,227 AUMs authorized by the Burns District in 2018 (BLM Facts OR/WA 2018), there would not be environmental justice impacts at the county scale.
-The issue is therefore not analyzed in detail.
+The alternatives would authorize between 0 and 9,247 AUMs out of a total of 175,227 AUMs authorized by the Burns District in 2018 (BLM Facts OR/WA 2018).
+There would be no adverse and disproportional impacts to minority populations, low-income populations, or Native American Tribes under any alternative.
+Therefore, there would not be environmental justice impacts at the county scale and the issue is not analyzed in detail.